Welcome to the Interactive Audio Special Interest Group

 What is the IASIG?

-The IASIG is an organization that brings together experts to share their knowledge and help improve the state of the art in audio for games, websites, and other interactive performances.
+The IASIG is an organization that brings together experts to share their knowledge and help improve the state of the art in audio for games, websites, VR content, and other interactive performances.
 Our members share tips and techniques, study trends, and create reports and recommendations that game developers, tool makers, and platform owners use to create better products.

 Learn for Free!